ahawkins/website/content/book/the-toyota-way.md

 I think there's hesistancy in adopting "standard work" in knowledge work (like IT).
-Detractors see it as means of stifling peoples creative abilities.
+Detractors see it as means of stifling people's creative abilities.
 I don't think that's the case.
 I consider the standard guardrails.
 They are proven formulas.
 Human creativity is not needed to complete a standard procedure.
 Human creativity is needed to _improve_ the standard.
 There is a time and place for